SAP/jenkins-library/documentation/docs/steps/detectExecuteScan.md

 useDetect8: true
 successOnSkip: true

-The second parameter is needed to avoid failure of the step in case the signature scanner min interval is not met.

-<a href="https://sig-product-docs.synopsys.com/bundle/integrations-detect/page/currentreleasenotes.html" target="_blank">Release notes for Detect 8</a>
+The second parameter is needed to avoid failure of the step in case the signature scanner min interval is not met. <a href="https://sig-product-docs.synopsys.com/bundle/integrations-detect/page/currentreleasenotes.html" target="_blank">Release notes for Detect 8 could be found here</a>

 ## Rapid scan